shubham77131/neural-net-from-scratch-numpy/README.md

 # neural-net-from-scratch-numpy

-A pure Python/NumPy implementation of a 2-layer Neural Network designed to solve the non-linear "Spiral Dataset" challenge.
+A pure Python/NumPy implementation of a 2-layer Neural Network designed to solve the non-linear Spiral Dataset.

 ## Overview
 This project demonstrates the fundamental mathematics of Deep Learning without using high-level frameworks like TensorFlow or PyTorch.
 It implements: